apache/libcloud/docs/compute/pricing.rst

 An alternative to using the content of the sha sum file is caching the value of the ``ETag`` HTTP response header which you can retrieve by issuing HTTP ``HEAD`` request against the ``pricing.json`` URL.
-HEAD request will only return the object metdata without the actual content.
+HEAD request will only return the object metadata without the actual content.

 For example: